-This post covers passport and visa requirements to visit a list of 39 countries (and counting).
+This post provides a quick check of the passport and visa requirements to visit a list of 40 countries (and counting).

 *Please note: I get so many questions from readers asking me about their own passport situations.
 I am not a travel agent.
 If you have specific questions about your own passport, please contact your travel agent, the airline you are flying with or the embassy of the country you are visiting.
 I won’t be publishing any more comments about individual passport questions.
 My aim in this post is to provide you with an easy one-stop article filled with helpful links so you can research further if you need to.
 Hope that makes sense 🙂

 What I am keen to hear though is if you find any rules have changed or any of the links I have included are broken.
 I try and keep this post up to date, but sometimes the rules change and they don’t tell me! 😉

 So, how long does your passport need to be valid to travel to…

 Click on the links for more detailed information, as many countries also require visas for entry, depending on which passport you hold.

 Argentina – just a passport valid for the duration of your stay.
 A visa is not required for stays up to 90 days.